 - NIPPV should be generally avoided in the same situations that NIPPV is generally avoided in COVID-19 negative patients (e.g., severe ARDS without short-term reversibility; contra-indications such as altered mental status, aspiration risk, secretions).

 - NIPPV is an aerosol generating procedure that requires proper infection control precautions.

 - Use BWH NIPPV machine with dual limb with a HEPA filter and BWH mask without anti-asphyxia valve.

-- Use under strict airborne precautions, including N95s, strict isolation, and a negative pressure room.
+- Use with strict airborne precautions, including N95s and a negative pressure room.

 - If HFNC is used: